open-easyrtc/open-easyrtc/docs/easyrtc_configuration.md

-easyRTC: Configuration
+EasyRTC: Configuration
 ======================

 config.js
 ---------

-Configuration of easyRTC is done within config.js which is located in the easyRTC root folder.
+Configuration of EasyRTC is done within config.js which is located in the EasyRTC root folder.
 It should be edited within your favorite text editor.
 Any changes will take effect the next time the server is started.

 Ports